-- Chapter 2 assesses the economic principle of the rezoning in the context of the relevant planning policies, the suitability of the site for industrial uses and the current supply and demand balance for industrial land within the Leichhardt and Inner West LGAs; - Chapter 3 undertakes an assessment of the demographic profile for the Lilyfield suburb residential market.
+- Chapter 2 assesses the economic principle of the rezoning in the context of the relevant planning policies; - Chapter 3 undertakes an assessment of the demographic profile for the Lilyfield suburb residential market.
 It uses published data sources to provide an insight into the drivers of residential demand and supply in the Lilyfield suburb locality; and - Chapter 4 assesses the economic implications of retaining the Subject Site's current zoning versus the implication of the proposed rezoning.